vpon-data/data-sdk/docs/iOS.md

 Ensure that your App supports iOS version `10.0 or later` before proceeding with the Data SDK integration.

 ## Download Data SDK
-Start by downloading the Data SDK [HERE][1].
+Start by downloading the Data SDK [HERE](#download).
 Once downloaded, unzip and include the `VponDataAnalytics.xcframework` folder in your project.

 ## Initialize Data SDK
 Initialize Data SDK in your `AppDelegate.swift` or `AppDelegate.h` file, within the application `didFinishLaunchingWithOptions` method.
 This ensures the [Auto Events]({% link docs/Event.md %}#1-auto-events) feature operates correctly.